mayooear/gpt4-pdf-chatbot-langchain/README.md

 - Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.
 - If you change `modelName` in `OpenAIChat` note that the correct name of the alternative model is `gpt-3.5-turbo`
 - Make sure you have access to `gpt-4` if you decide to use.
 Test your openAI keys outside the repo and make sure it works and that you have enough API credits.
+- Your pdf file is corrupted and cannot be parsed.

 **Pinecone errors**